 Model railroading and building my Southern Pacific railway layout as time and money permits.
 Mostly as money permits, I always have the time but not the money.
 Creating your own world is an expensive endeavor.

-I buy and sell railroad themed memorabilia and ephemera mainly from the 1950’s at local train shows and on eBay.
-Hopefully I make enough to fund the creation of my own railroad world.
+I buy and sell railroad themed memorabilia and ephemera mainly from the 1950’s at a local train shows and at a local antique shop in New Braunfels, Tx.
+Hopefully, I make enough to fund the creation of my own railroad world.